michalslowikowski00/todo-app-task/test-cases.md

 **Preconditions**: Application is loaded successfully.

 **Steps**:
+1. Click the "Add Task" button.

-1. Type "Buy bike" into the input field.
+2. Type "Buy a bike" into the input field.
-2. Click the "Add" button.
+3. Click the "Add Task" button.

 **Expected result**: